 When I started to run out of things to eat strawberries with—by which I mean I got tired of them sliced with frothed cream—I started poking through my pantry for inspiration.
 I came across some pistachio butter, a recent gift from a friend, and knew I need look no further.
-Pistachio butter (there's a recipe here) is ridiculously nutty and almost unbearably complex, with a lusciousness that puts Nutella to shame.
+Pistachio butter is ridiculously nutty and almost unbearably complex, with a lusciousness that puts Nutella to shame.

 The one thing pistachio butter wants in this world is a bouncy, flighty companion to pull it off the couch and into the sun.
 In a word: strawberries.

 If you've never made gelato before, you may not be prepared for how hard it gets after a night in the freezer.
 I mean brick-like, unscoopably hard.
 Gelato is a relatively low-fat ice cream, for the most part devoid of cream and egg yolks.
 But to achieve that soft, almost elastic texture that it's known for, gelato must be served at a much warmer temperature than fattier ice cream.
 So be prepared to let it soften in your fridge (a more even thaw than on the counter) for upwards of 15 minutes before serving.
 Ideally it should be served straight from the churn, when it's at its soft, creamy best.

 Ethan Frisch is the chef and co-mastermind behind Guerrilla Ice Cream.
 He's traveled around the world (30 countries, 5 continents) and worked as a pastry chef and line cook in some of NYC's great (and not so great) restaurants.
 He currently lives in London, where he really misses New York City tap water.